seiflotfy/compatipede/plugins/spec.md

 * `javascript` is a string of JS that will be injected into the page.

 * `injectionTime` controls when the injected JS will run.
 It takes values "start" or "load" ("start" being ASAP - before any page JS runs, "load" being when the load event would fire).
+It can also be set to "resource_scan" to indicate that the regexp shall be matched against all included JS and CSS files.

 * `dataSource` tells the framework where to read the javascript output.
 It can be set to "console" or "returnValue".
 If it's "returnValue" the injected JS needs to evaluate to something other than "undefined" to get anythong logged.